 Use the accelerator pedal to increase the vehicle speed.
-When you take your foot off the pedal, the vehicle slows down to the previous set cruise control speed.
-While pressing the accelerator pedal or shortly following the release to override cruise control, briefly moving the thumbwheel toward SET/- will result in cruise control set to the current vehicle speed.
+When you take your foot off the pedal, the vehicle slows down to the previously set cruise control speed.
+While pressing the accelerator pedal or shortly following the release to override cruise, briefly moving the thumbwheel toward SET/- will result in cruise set to the current vehicle speed.